Assisted living for couples: How to find the best care together

 • Location.

-As Gamburd explains, the cost of shared rooms or apartments usually cost less than separate accommodations.
+Shared rooms or apartments usually cost less than separate accommodations, Gamburd says.
 Additionally, if one partner needs specialized care, such as memory support, the cost would increase even more.

 Perhaps the biggest challenge of assisted living for couples is managing their different needs, as well as the fact that people’s needs often change over time.
-Sometimes these changes can happen gradually, such as in the case of a dementia patient who slowly declines.
-But sometimes needs change rapidly, such as when someone has a bad fall or a new, serious medical diagnosis.
+Sometimes these changes can happen gradually, but sometimes needs change rapidly, such as when someone has a bad fall or a new, serious medical diagnosis.

-That’s why it’s important to make sure that whatever facility you and your spouse enter will be able to accommodate these changing needs, and will do so while trying to keep you and your spouse close.
+It’s important to make sure that whatever assisted living community you and your partner enter will be able to accommodate these changing needs, and will do so while honoring your relationship.
 “The first thing to think about is how both of your needs can be met, both now and in the future,” says Gamburd.

 He suggests asking prospective assisted living facilities questions like: